StratifyLabs/mbedLPC1768/README.md

 # mbedLPC1768

+For more information about licensing, see here: http://stratifylabs.co/download/

 ## Support

 If you have any questions, please create an issueon Github.
 I will answer them as soon as I can.